 Why foraging was so important during the second world war

-(People would have to deal with huge queues to get there rations, but it was the only way to obtain food)
+(People would have to deal with huge queues to get their rations, but it was the only way to obtain food)

-To get round this shortage of food and other goods, a rationing system came into effect that would only allow people to buy certain amounts of the things they needed.
-To the credit of the British government, the rationing system applied to all and letting the poor starve while the rich ate was simply not an option, and so even the wealthiest of people would be able to buy the same amount of meat as the poorest of people.
-Because of this, food shortages effected everyone and often left families hungry and lacking on food variety with only two ways to get around it, either obtain food illegally or go foraging.
+To get around this shortage of food and other goods, a rationing system came into effect that would only allow people to buy certain amounts of the things they needed.
+To the credit of the British government, the rationing system applied to all, and letting the poor starve while the rich ate was simply not an option, so even the wealthiest of people would be able to buy the same amount of meat as the poorest of people.
+Because of this, food shortages affected everyone and often left families hungry and lacking in food variety with only two ways to get around it, either obtain food illegally or go foraging.

 Nettles